jaypha/maildir/README.md

 Written by Jason den Dulk

-Class to read and write files using the maildir and maildir++ formats.
+Classes to read and write files using the maildir and maildir++ formats.

 Maildir is a common format used to store emails on a computer.
 Maildir++ is an extension to Maildir to support multiple folders and quotas.